People say that God, like Love, is a verb. I think Family is, too.

 Jesus is in all of that too, though.

-Hillcrest became the home my address never could.
-At Hillcrest they didn’t hit me, and they did’t get divorced, and not a single human there had brain cancer.
-Nobody ever called me a bitch on wheels, and even though I was fat they made room for my body and my pain.
+Hillcrest became the home my address never felt like it could become.
+At Hillcrest they didn’t hit me, and they didn’t get divorced, and not a single human there had brain cancer.
+Nobody ever called me a “bitch on wheels,” and even though I was fat they made room for my body and my pain.
 I don’t think God ever intended one woman to serve as her child’s only mother, and at Hillcrest I had a handful of women who held up all my filleted pieces.

 And my friends were family, too.
 We had twelve in our graduating class and most of us had been together since sixth grade.
 Sarah, the tumor-namer and cutter-of-hair, whose family sustained me in every possible way.
-Shanen still has perfect eyebrows and a perfect little place for Claire in her heart.
+Shanen still has perfect eyebrows and is a perfect soul mate for me.
 And all the rest of them who let me ask year after year after year that they please pray for Ellen because her brain is broken.